Deven Sharma: Early life and education

 Sharma attended De Nobili School, FRI, Digwadih, Dhanbad.
 He received his Bachelor's Degree from Birla Institute of Technology, Ranchi, India, a Master's Degree from University of Wisconsin–Milwaukee and a Doctoral degree in Business Management from Ohio State University.

 Career

 He was named president of Standard & Poor's in August 2007.
 In August 2011, he announced that he would step down from the position of president later in the year.

 Sharma serves on the boards of CRISIL, The US-China Business Council and Asia Society Business Council.
-He served as a Director of 1-800-Flowers.com Inc. from May 12, 2005 to March 16, 2007.
+He served as a Director of 1-800-Flowers.com Inc. from 12 May 2005 to 16 March 2007.

-Deven Sharma became the public face of the firm in the wake of its downgrade of the United States' long-term debt rating on 5 Aug 2011.
-According to Reuters News Service, S&P announced on August 23, 2011 that Deven Sharma would step down as a Chief of Standard & Poor's effective September 12, 2011, and would leave the company by the end of the year.
+Deven Sharma became the public face of the firm in the wake of its downgrade of the United States' long-term debt rating on 5 August 2011.
+According to Reuters News Service, S&P announced on 23 August 2011 that Deven Sharma would step down as a Chief of Standard & Poor's effective 12 September 2011, and would leave the company by the end of the year.